wessenstam/NHT-EMEA/foundation-part-1/part1.rst

   .. figure:: images/12.png

-  In this exercise, each team of four will manually create the cluster after imaging their individual nodes with Foundation.
+  In this exercise, each team of two will manually create the cluster after imaging their individual nodes with Foundation.
 Attempting to automatically create the cluster with a single, standard node will fail.

 .. note::